Did My $50,000 Starbucks Habit Ruin My Retirement Plan?

 Money and feelings are intertwined

-And that’s the thing: when it comes to these everyday purchases, how it makes us feel can be as important as how much it costs.
+That’s the thing: When it comes to these everyday purchases, how it makes us feel can be as important as how much it costs.

-“The point of working is to make money to do things we like," says David Blanchett, managing director, portfolio manager and head of retirement research for PGIM DC Solutions.
+“The point of working is to make money to do things we like," says David Blanchett, head of retirement research at Prudential.
 "It’s obviously important to manage those expenses, but in my experience, it’s not usually a Starbucks habit that’s going to put someone behind, it’s other larger expenses.”

 Is $60 a week a lot to spend on iced tea?
 Not necessarily.
-Not if you are cutting back elsewhere and if it's bringing you joy and value.
-But if it isn't fulfilling that purpose, that's where it gets dicey.
+Not if you're cutting back elsewhere and if it's bringing you joy and value.
+If it isn't fulfilling that purpose, that's where it gets dicey.

 My first Trenta of the day fit the bill.
 But my second Trenta?
 Not so much.
 I didn’t need that caffeine jolt.
 Often it gave me a headache, made me nauseous, and I knew it was the main reason I couldn’t stay asleep at night.
 There were many days I barely touched it, basically throwing away $4.83, yet there I was every afternoon, buying it again.

-There was no value in going a second time per day after my daughter outgrew nap time at two-and-a-half.
-I should have dropped the habit back then, but I didn't.
+There was no value in going a second time per day after my daughter outgrew nap time at 2½.
+I should have dropped the habit then, but I didn't.

-It comes down to figuring out which little purchases are good for you and which ones aren't, and making sure they are all within your budget.
+It comes down to figuring out which little purchases are good for you and which ones aren't, and making sure they're all within your budget.

 “I do think it’s possible for the little things to be too much for some people, but it’s not typically just going to be one thing; it’s going to be lots of little or medium things that end up putting someone behind,” said Blanchett.